hisubram/mobilefoundation/handling_push_notifications_in_client_applications.md

 Create a new Cordova project or use an existing one, and add one or more of the supported platforms: iOS, Android, Windows.
 {: cordova}

-> If the {{ site.data.keyword.mobilefirst_notm }} Cordova SDK is not already present in the project, follow the instructions in the [Adding the {{ site.data.keyword.mobilefirst_notm }} SDK to Cordova applications](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/sdk/cordova/) tutorial.
+If the {{ site.data.keyword.mobilefirst_notm }} Cordova SDK is not already present in the project, follow the instructions in the [Adding the {{ site.data.keyword.mobilefirst_notm }} SDK to Cordova applications](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/sdk/cordova/) tutorial.
 {: cordova}
+{: note}

 #### Adding the Push plug-in
 {: #adding-the-push-plug-in }